irrwahn/irrvuan/README.md

 A lot of operations performed by `build-image.sh` require superuser permissions.
-A poor choice of configuration settings, especially in `main.cfg`, can cause severe damage to the host system!
-The author of this script takes no liability for any damage caused by running it on your machine, you do so at your own risk. **You have been warned!**
+A poor choice of configuration settings, especially in `main.cfg`, can potentially cause severe damage to the host system!
+The author of this script takes no liability whatsoever for any damage caused by running it on your machine, you do so at your own risk. **You have been warned!**

-**NOTE:** The script uses `sudo` to gain root permissions when needed.
+**NOTE:** The script uses `sudo` to gain root permissions where needed.
 Thus you need to have `sudo` installed and configured for your user, preferably with a decent password timeout.
 Or even no password configured at all, if your personal security standards would permit.
+(BTW: `build-image.sh` will not litter your working directory with files owned by root, all superuser operations are restricted to the target image file which is owned by your user account.)

 ## Usage